Indian court rules that groping without removing clothes is not sexual assault - KTVZ

 India’s sexual assault problem

-Indians took to social media after the Bombay High Court decision was released to question the logic of the court decision, which sets a new precedent.
-Other high courts and lower courts around the country will now need to follow the Bombay High Court’s decision.
+Under Indian law, other high courts and lower courts around the country would need to follow the Bombay High Court’s decision.

+Following the judgment, India’s attorney general raised the case with the country’s top court, arguing that the ruling set “a dangerous precedent.”

+On Wednesday, the Supreme Court ordered a stay of acquittal and gave the attorney general two weeks to file a proper petition challenging the Bombay High Court judgment.

-The National Commission for Women said it planned to mount a legal challenge to the judgment, which it said will have a “cascading effect on various provisions involving safety and security of women.”
+Earlier in the week, the National Commission for Women said the judgment would have a “cascading effect on various provisions involving safety and security of women.”

 Karuna Nundy, a lawyer at the Supreme Court of India, the country’s top court, called for judges who passed judgments that were “completely contrary to established law” and basic rights to be retrained.